Study reveals main reason why women are freezing their eggs

 "This is why they turned to egg freezing."

-There are some companies, such as Apple and Facebook, that offer compensation for egg freezing to its female executives, which can cost anywhere between £3,500 and £4,500 for one course of treatment in the UK with additional fees for storage - for women choosing to freeze their eggs for social reasons, storage is
+There are some companies, such as Apple and Facebook, that offer compensation for egg freezing to its female executives, which can cost anywhere between £3,500 and £4,500 for one course of treatment in the UK with additional fees for storage - for women choosing to freeze their eggs for social reasons, storage is 10 years in the UK.

 When it comes to egg freezing, many are quick to point out that it comes with no guarantees and the process of getting pregnant from frozen eggs can be arduous and depends on a number of variables such as a woman’s age and the quality of her eggs.